reisxd/revanced-builder/README.md

 With version 2.0.0, now ReVanced Builder is no longer a CLI application, but a GUI app!
 It's now much more easier to use it!

-Searching for the Android version?
+Looking for the Android version?
 See [this.](https://github.com/reisxd/revanced-builder/wiki/How-to-use-revanced-builder-on-Android)

 ## Required